Kerrie Hipgrave: Adult, Child, Adolescent & Tic Therapist

 Other areas of counselling I deal with

-4. Attend an initial counselling session to discuss:
+4. Attend a consultation to discuss:

 - Client Profile Form

-- Counsellor/Client Agreement
+- Counsellor/Therapist/Client Agreement

 Behaviour Therapy for Tics